GeoscienceAustralia/MPM-WofE/TESTDATA/README.md

 # Test Data for WofE R scripts

-Please store files in a folder path that does not contain any spaces in the pathname!
+Please ensure there are no spaces in either folder or file pathnames!

 ## Test Maps
 ### Calculate Weights